galtza/transactional-ring-buffer/README.md

 # timestamped, transactional, ring buffer
-**Single** producer / **single** consumer, lock-free, single-headed and **timestamped** transactional ring buffer.
+Headed-only library for **Single** producer / **single** consumer, lock-free and **timestamped** transactional ring buffer data structure.

 ### Create buffer

 1. Select the time representation (_**float**_ for instance).
-2. Create an instance on any thread that is not the consumer nor the consumer threads.
+2. Create an instance on any thread that is not the producer nor the consumer threads.

 ```c++
     qcstudio::storage::transactional_ring_buffer<float> rbuffer;